intel-analytics/bigdl-llm-tutorial/ch_6_GPU_Acceleration/README.md

 ## 6.0 Environment Setup

-**The following sector gives a rough example how to setup environment on Data Center GPU, Linux system, and PyTorch 2.0.
-For more and detailed installation options, please refer to [environment setup page](environment_setup.md).**
+**The following sub-sectors give a rough example of how to setup environment on Data Center GPU, Linux system, and PyTorch 2.0.
+For more and detailed installation instructions, please refer to [environment setup page](environment_setup.md) or the GPU installation [Webpage](https://bigdl.readthedocs.io/en/latest/doc/LLM/Overview/install_gpu.html)**

 ### 6.0.1 System Recommendation